Lost in translation: Exposing hidden compiler optimization opportunities: Introduction

-To address this, compilers offer standard optimization levels, typically -O0, -O1, -O2, -O3 and -Os, which are predefined sequences of optimizations.
+To address this, compilers offer standard optimization levels, typically -O0, -O1, -O2, -O3 and -Os which are predefined sequences of optimizations.
 These sequences are tuned through each new compiler release to perform well on a number of micro-benchmarks and a range of mainstream architectures.
 Starting from the -O0 level, which has no optimizations enabled, and moving to level -O3, each level offers more aggressive optimizations with the main focus being performance, while -Os is focused on optimizing code size.
-Still, such optimizations are proven not optimal, as iterative compilation and machine-learning approaches can find optimization sequences that offer better resource usage than the standard optimization levels, on a particular program and architecture~\cite{Boyle:2018}.
-The main idea of such approaches is to find good optimization sequences by exploiting only a fraction of the optimization space~\cite{DBLP:journals/corr/abs-1801-04405}.
-Although such techniques are promising for auto-tuning the compiler's optimizer settings for a particular application \cite{Boyle:2018}, they typically act as a ``black box'', providing no insights into why certain configurations are better than others.
-Thus, it is difficult to use them as guidance for developing new systematic optimizations or improving the existing ones.
+New standard optimization levels are often introduced into modern compilers to address more specific optimization needs and constraints, such as the -Oz optimization level offered by the LLVM compiler, which tries to reduce code size even further than -Os, and the -Og optimization level introduced by GCC, which aims at improving the debugging experience of optimized code.
+Still, such optimizations are demonstrably not optimal, as iterative compilation and machine-learning-based (MLB) approaches can find optimization sequences that offer better resource usage than the standard optimization levels on a particular program and architecture~\cite{Boyle:2018}.
+The main idea of such approaches is to find good optimization sequences by exploiting only a fraction of the optimization space~\cite{Ashouri:survey}.

 Another dimension to the problem is the non-disclosure of hardware implementation details by processor vendors.
 This has two serious implications.
-First, compilers are slow in adapting to architectural performance innovations.
-Even worse, in some cases legacy optimization techniques which performed well on previous hardware generations can actually perform poorly on newer hardware (for example, see \emph{if-conversion} and interactions with branch prediction potential optimizations reported in \Cref{subsec:patterns_of_opts}).
-Secondly, programmers often have no clear view on the architecture's and compiler's internals and thus may produce code that is neither compiler- nor architecture-friendly.
+Firstly, compilers are slow in adapting to architectural performance innovations.
+Even worse, in some cases legacy optimization techniques which performed well on previous hardware generations can actually perform poorly on newer hardware (for example, see the potential interactions of \emph{if-conversion} with branch prediction reported in \Cref{subsec:patterns_of_opts}).
+Secondly, programmers often have no clear view of the architecture's and compiler's internals and thus may produce code that is neither compiler- nor architecture-friendly.

+The goal of this paper is to provide systematic means of exposing optimization opportunities as part of the compiler's daily development cycle.
+Any methodology trying to achieve this should exhibit the following properties: